These healthy Pumpkin Pie Overnight Oats have a creamy smooth texture, full of pumpkin spice flavor and nutrients to start the day healthy.

-- Pumpkin pie spices – it’s simply a combo of cinnamon, nutmeg, ginger to bring out the most delicious pumpkin pie flavor in your breakfast jars.
-I provide the breakdown of each spice into the recipe card below to make it easier for you.
+- Pumpkin pie spices – it’s simply a combo of cinnamon, nutmeg, and ginger to bring out the most delicious pumpkin pie flavor in your breakfast jars.
+I provide the breakdown of each spice in the recipe card below to make it easier for you.
 But, if you have a pumpkin pie spice mix from the grocery store, use 1 1/4 teaspoon of it for this recipe.

 - Maple syrup or any liquid sweetener you love, like agave syrup or coconut nectar.

 First, in a large mixing bowl or glass mason jar, combine rolled oats and chia seeds until evenly distributed.